U.S. CMS

 No snapshots

-Purpose Data area with quotas ( large for LPC groups), not backed up to tape
+Purpose Data area with quotas, not backed up to snapshot

 /uscms_data/d3